Problem · US site architecture

 Stage one: rewrite the hero and the next viewport.
 US category claim above the fold.
 US peer comparison in the second viewport.
 Outcome-first proof preview in the third.
 The first five seconds of the site now answer the US buyer's first three questions.

 Stage two: rebuild the case-study and proof pages.
 Outcome-first format (headline number, customer name, quantified result, then engineering).
 At least one US locator point named.
 Reference one-pagers attachable to the buyer's internal memo.
-The proof now reads the way US procurement scores proof.
+The proof now judges the way US procurement scores proof.

-Stage three: add the AI-readable structure.
+Stage three: add the AI-structured structure.
 Schema.org structured data for Organization, Product, FAQ, BreadcrumbList.
 Cited statistics with linked sources.
 Named comparisons with peer firms.
 Clean machine-parseable headings.
 The page now passes the AI agent sort as well as the human sort.

 Before rebuild (translated home site)After rebuild (US-architected site)